swannodette/swannodette.github.com/_posts/2015-01-12-lazy-contracts.md

 This is because printing needs to traverse the vector!

-Again a program if a lazy contract fails the error will always tell you precisely where the contract was asserted.
+Again if a program with a lazy contract fails the error will always tell you precisely where the contract was asserted.

 ## Conclusion